Understand SQL database hyperscale

 • Microsoft Entra authentication

-Azure SQL Database Hyperscale also supports Row-Level security.
-Row-Level Security enables customers to control access to rows in a database table based on the characteristics of the user executing a query (for example, group membership or execution context).
+Azure SQL Database Hyperscale also supports Row-Level Security (RLS), allowing customers to control access to specific rows in a database table based on user characteristics, such as group membership or execution context.

-• Threat Protection abilities in auditing and threat detection capabilities.
-SQL Database and SQL Managed Instance auditing tracks database activities and helps maintain compliance with security standards by recording database events to an audit log in a customer-owned Azure storage account.
-Advanced Threat Protection can be enabled per server for an extra fee and analyzes your logs to detect unusual behavior and potentially harmful attempts to access or exploit databases.
-Alerts are created for suspicious activities such as SQL injection, potential data infiltration, and brute force attacks or for anomalies in access patterns to catch privilege escalations and breached credentials use.
+• Threat Protection includes robust auditing and threat detection capabilities.
+SQL Database and SQL Managed Instance auditing track database activities and help maintain compliance with security standards by recording events to an audit log in a customer-owned Azure storage account.
+Advanced Threat Protection analyzes your logs to detect unusual behavior and potential threats to your databases.
+It generates alerts for suspicious activities such as SQL injection, potential data infiltration, brute force attacks, and anomalies in access patterns that can indicate privilege escalations or the use of breached credentials.

-• Information Protection is provided in the following various ways:
+• Information Protection is provided in the following ways:

 • Transport Layer Security (Encryption-in-transit)